jeanliu-cmu-F24/MB-RGCN/README.md

       a.
 Beibei:
          There are 4 pickled files:

-        - 3 files with the `trn` prefix is the training data for pv (page view), cart (add-to-cart), and buy behaviors
+        - 3 files with the `trn` prefix is the training data for pv (page view), cart (add-to-cart), and buy behaviors.

-        - 1 file with the name `tst_int` is the test labels
+        - 1 file with the name `tst_int` is the test labels.

      b.
 Tmall:
        There are 5 pickled files:
-       - 4 files with the `trn` prefix is the training data for pv (page view), fav (tag-as-favorite), cart (add-to-cart), and buy behaviors
+       - 4 files with the `trn` prefix is the training data for pv (page view), fav (tag-as-favorite), cart (add-to-cart), and buy behaviors.

-       - 1 file with the name `tst_int` is the test labels
+       - 1 file with the name `tst_int` is the test labels.

 ## References